pachyderm/docs/content/latest/deploy-manage/deploy/console/_index.md

 ---
 # metadata #
 title:  Console
-description: Learn how to use Pachyderm's user interface, Console.
+description: Learn how to use MLDM's user interface, Console.
 date:
 # taxonomy #
 tags: